ResearchObject/packaging_data_with_ro-crate/episodes/11-triples.md

 ---
-title: "Converting JSON-LD to triples"
+title: Converting JSON-LD to triples
 teaching: 1
 exercises: 2
 ---
 :::::::::::::::::::::::::::::::::::::::: questions
-- "How can I generate RDF triples from an RO-Crate?"
+- How can I generate RDF triples from an RO-Crate?
 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: objectives
-- "Understand converting the JSON-LD to RDF triples"
+- Understand converting the JSON-LD to RDF triples
-- "Learn how to create unique identifiers for items within an RO-Crate"
+- Learn how to create unique identifiers for items within an RO-Crate
 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ## Advanced: Converting JSON-LD to triples